RickStrahl/swfox2024-wwdotnetbridge-revisited/Documents/White Paper/wwDotnetBridgeRevisited.md

 Copy these into your root project folder. `CrlLoader.dll` or `wwIPstuff.dll`  **have to live in the root folder** the other two can live along your FoxPro path.

 > #### @icon-info-circle Loading DLLs from Network Locations: Configuration required
-> .NET components require explicit configuration in order to support remote loading from network locations.
+> .NET components require explicit configuration in order to support **remote loading from network locations**.
 This is done by creating a configuration file for your application `yourapp.exe.config` or the VFP IDE `vfp9.exe.config`, in their respective startup folders.
 We recommend at minimum you use the following `.config` file settings:
 > ```xml
 > <?xml version="1.0"?>
 > <configuration>